nikbearbrown/Botspeak/README.md

 Our focus is not on AI as technology, but on the human skills required for meaningful collaboration with AI systems.
 Rather than viewing AI as a sophisticated spell-checker or replacement for human intelligence, we position it as a collaborative partner—one that requires a new set of cognitive frameworks to engage with effectively.

+## Philosophical Foundations of Botspeak

+The Botspeak framework is grounded in philosophical skepticism—the systematic questioning of knowledge claims that dates back to Descartes' methodical doubt, Hume's empiricism, and Popper's falsifiability principle.
+This skeptical tradition provides the foundation for a critical approach to AI systems that asks: Why should we trust AI outputs?
+How does AI reasoning compare to human reasoning?
+What can AI truly "know"?

+By examining AI through this philosophical lens, we develop a deeper understanding of both the capabilities and limitations of these systems, allowing us to engage with them more effectively and responsibly.

 ## The Nine Pillars of Botspeak

 The Botspeak framework consists of nine essential pillars, each representing a distinct yet interconnected domain of knowledge and skill: